7 Surprising Things That Lower Your Libido

 Your Cup(s) of Coffee

 Do you ever get excited for your morning brew before you even fall asleep at night?
 While your a.m. caffeine kick might be more appealing to you than a quickie, Dr. Kirk says too much coffee can make a sexy romp even less likely.
-"Caffeine from a cup or two of coffee a day may give you a bit of an energy boost, but regular over-consumption of caffeine can cause trouble in the bedroom," she says.
+"Caffeine from a cup or two of coffee a day may give you a bit of an energy boost, but regular overconsumption of caffeine can cause trouble in the bedroom," she says.
 "Too much caffeine causes your adrenal glands over-function and release stress hormones in your brain that can inhibit sexual desire and function."
+(See: How Much Coffee Is Too Much?)
 Dr. Kirk recommends one 8-ounce serving of coffee each day to keep your libido healthy, and—while it might be a hard thing to kick—a gradual decline in your roasted brew may make your sex life steamier.

 You're Putting Yourself Down

 Quick: Think about the last five things you've thought to yourself when you last looked in the mirror.
 The way you talk to yourself, compare your body to others, and generally examine (to infinite detail) how you look can cause you to lose interest in sex.
-"How you feel about yourself has everything to do with how you desire sex," Dr. Kirk says.
+"How you feel about yourself has everything to do with how you desire sex," says Dr. Kirk.
 She adds that many women experience 'spectatoring' while having sex, which means that you're so caught up with judging how you look and act during sex that you can't orgasm or enjoy the moment.
 "Not only can this poor body image dampen your desire, but it can make you reluctant to have sex in the future," she says.
+(Related: The Number of Selfies You Take Could Affect Your Body Image)

-While you might be hyper-focused on imperfections, Kirk says most men don't think twice about a misplaced freckle, a little roll of fat, or cellulite—they're too captivated by you and your moves.
+While you might be hyper-focused on imperfections, Kirk says most partners don't think twice about a misplaced freckle, a little fat, or cellulite—they're too captivated by you and your moves.
 So the next time you're starting to think about what's wrong with you, shift the focus to your partner and consider all the things that make you turned on.
-(And read how Fat Shaming Could Be Destroying Your Body.)
+(More on that here: How to Build Confidence in 5 Easy Steps)

 The Way He Smells